Why Space?

 Thus, by introducing Space into finance, as an analytical dimension and our physical context, by incorporating space parameters into the logic of the value of money, by integrating the space impact of cash flows into the value of cash flows, we may be able to change trajectory, transform human productivity, and secure its sustainability and continuous expansion across time and space.

 Focused on Risk value and Time value, our models appear to be designed without any contextual parameters.
-Based on the ‘Risk and Return’ and ‘Time Value of Money’ principles that serve the mortal risk-averse investor our financial mathematics omits space and our responsibility of impact on it and in it.
+Based on the ‘Risk and Return’ and ‘Time Value of Money’ principles, which serve the mortal risk-averse investor, our financial mathematics omits space and our responsibility for impact on it and in it.

 Space Layers and Impact